 Other dark barcodes are simply records for which the researchers have assigned a species name but are not posting it publicly.
 The importance of making sequence data public quickly was recognized at the 4th International Barcode of Life Conference held in Aidelaide last year (for one example of rapid publication of DNA barcode data see Schindel 2011 ZooKeys).
 Open access, data sharing, and transparency have been embraced by many scientific fields and their funders and I hope barcoders already have or are moving to adopt these principles.

 GenBank holds barcode sequences for about 100,000 species, mostly insects, vertebrates, and plants, and about 40,000 qualify for BARCODE keyword.
 Nearly all BARCODE records so far are from animals, mostly lepidoptera and vertebrates.

 These suggest opportunities for scientific progress and grant support.
 They include human and animal disease vectors, agricultural pests, threatened and endangered species, and notable marine groups.

 Powerpoint of slides available here.

 This entry was posted on Wednesday, November 14th, 2012 at 12:02 pm and is filed under General.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.